keymetrics/doc-pm2/en/enterprise/on-premise/baremetal.md

 # Deployment on Baremetal Servers

+Note that this tutorial is only made if you decided to deploy PM2 Enterprise On-Premise.
+If you use the Cloud based one you can just use it straight from https://app.pm2.io

 ## Requirements

 Install Docker & Docker compose (minimum required version is 1.19.0) in your host machine: